DeWolfRobin/ReverseSyncPlex/README.md

 Open sync.py and edit the following:
 - line 38-43 (the for loop) is a copy-paste example of a library in plex. more information inside the file.
+- line 64: Change "Fenroar" to your anilist username

 example .env file (create this in root folder):
 ```